Guatemalan Cuisine: Caldo de Pata

-Today isaround the world; 840 daily city web sites thus far.
+Today is theme day for the City Daily Photo community around the world; 840 daily city web sites thus far.
 For the first theme day of the year, there are 151 cities participating with their best photo of 2008.
+Click here to view thumbnails for all participants

 I don’t remember if subscribe to participate in the theme day.
 However, I decided to participate not with the best photo of 2008, which I really don’t know which one to pick anyway, but rather with an emblematic image for the best photo of the year for La Antigua Guatemala Daily Photo.
 Since I published so many photos of the Guatemalan Cuisine in 2008, I decided to begin the year with a photo very popular dish: Caldo de Pata or Mondongo.